albertochong/AWS-KAFKA-CLUSTER/2 - KAFKA INSTALLATION AND CONFIGURATION.md

-# KAFKA MultiBroker Installation and Configuration
+# Apache Kafka 2.7.0 MultiBroker Installation and Configuration
 Cluster with 3 brokers.

-### Run in terminal
+### Run in terminal on each 6 isntances

 * Download Kafka under home/hadoop directory
 ```bash